Matheusnugas/nestjs-challenge/README.md

 ## 3) Installation

-### 3.1) Enter the root of the project and run "yarn" to start installing the default project dependencies.
+### 3.1) Enter the root of the project and run "npm run install-all" to start installing the default project dependencies.

 ```sh
 npm run install-all